Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

     ```

 - The meta programming benefits of Proxy handlers should be obvious.
 We can almost fully intercept (and thus override) the behavior of objects, meaning we can extend object behavior beyond core **JavaScript** in some very powerful ways.
 - You may wish to predefine all the properties/methods for an object, and have an error thrown if a nonexistent property name is subsequently used.
-We can accomplish this with a proxy.
+We can accomplish this with a Proxy.
 For example:

     ```js
     var obj = {